kaarthis/Projects/prd/0005-aks-upgrade-guardrails.md

   - Breaches are compact and queryable for automation/compliance (e.g., "did any breach occur in run X?"), whereas evaluations can be numerous and transient.
   - Breaches capture fail-closed cases (e.g., telemetry outage) as synthetic events with a reason; evaluations may be absent or partial in such cases.
   - UX separation: surface breaches in summary banners; use the evaluations timeline for deep-dive analysis.

-- How do I bypass a gate in an emergency?
-  - v1 does not support force-continue.
-You can disable or unbind the named gate, or temporarily raise thresholds in the reusable gate and re-run.
-All actions are audited via breaches/evaluations and activity logs.

-- Where is soak configured now?
-  - Outside the gate.
-Use Node Soak for rolling upgrades and Blue/Green pool soak for cutover.
-The gate governs preflight and canary; post-upgrade observation time is provided by these mechanisms.

-- How do per-rule overrides interact with the gate-level default?
-  - If a rule specifies `consecutiveBreachesRequired`, it wins.
-Otherwise the gate-level `evaluation.consecutiveBreachesRequired` applies.

-- How does this relate to Fleet and Service Fabric upgrade gates?
-  - Fleet: this is configuration governance, not orchestration; use reusable gates + Policy for fleet-wide consistency.
-See Azure Kubernetes Fleet Manager overview: [Fleet Manager](https://learn.microsoft.com/azure/aks/fleet/).
-  - Service Fabric: we adopt the upgrade-gate concept (named gates, per-rule override, durable breaches) and fill gaps with ARM-first governance and AKS-native status/evaluations surfaces.
-See [Service Fabric cluster upgrades](https://learn.microsoft.com/azure/service-fabric/service-fabric-cluster-upgrade) and [Service Fabric application upgrades](https://learn.microsoft.com/azure/service-fabric/service-fabric-application-upgrade).